gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 * Our first round estimates for the audits of the above elections.

 The folder Tables contains comparisons of first round sizes for Athena and R2 *BRAVO*, for some chosen states which we expect might perform ballot polling audits for the 2020 Presidential election.
+"R2 *BRAVO*" (*round-by-round BRAVO*) refers to the application of the *BRAVO* rule after drawing a round of ballots.

 ## The *Athena* Class of Audits

-*BRAVO* and *Bayesian* audits are designed for use as B2 audits.
-Their stopping rules may be viewed as comparison tests of ratios of likelihoods or posterior probabilities respectively.
+*BRAVO* and *Bayesian* audits are designed for use as B2 audits: audits in which the decisions are taken after each ballot draw, *ballot-by-ballot*.
+Their stopping rules may be viewed as comparison tests of likelihood ratios or posterior probability ratios respectively.

-The *Athena* class of audits, on the other hand, is designed for use as an R2 audit.
+The *Athena* class of audits, on the other hand, is designed for use as an R2 audit: an audit in which decisions are taken after drawing a round of ballots, *round-by-round*.
 It treats B2 audits as a special case of R2 audits, with round size = 1.
 The stopping rule for this class of audits is based on the tails of probability distributions.

 We can show that the *Athena* approach greatly improves efficiency.
-In fact, when compared to *R2 BRAVO*, *Athena* requires only about half the number of ballots for a 90\% stopping probability across a wide range of margins. *Athena* is also more efficient than the application of the *BRAVO* rule ballot-by-ballot when ballots are drawn in rounds.
-This implies that, when ballots are drawn in rounds, keeping track of the order of the samples is not useful for efficiency; it is better to use *Athena*.
+In fact, when compared to *R2 BRAVO*, *Athena* requires only about half the number of ballots for a single round with 90\% stopping probability across a wide range of margins. *Athena* is also more efficient than the application of the *BRAVO* rule ballot-by-ballot to a list of ordered ballots draws when ballots are drawn in rounds.
+This is because the use of *BRAVO* ignores available information from downlist ballot draws.
+This information was obtained at a cost of ballots, and could be used to make a better estimate of whether to stop.
+Thus, when ballots are drawn in rounds, keeping track of the order of the samples is not useful for efficiency; it is better to use *Athena*.

-For simplicity here, we describe the Minerva audit first.
+For simplicity here, we describe the *Minerva* audit first.

-## Minerva
+## *Minerva*

 Consider a two-contestant contest with no invalid votes.
 Let `x` be the announced fractional tally for the winner.